-Invoice factoring, also known as receivables financing, invoice financing, and factoring invoices, is the ongoing process in which a factoring company purchases your company’s invoices.
+Invoice factoring, also known as receivables financing, or invoice financing, is an ongoing process in which a factoring company purchases your company’s invoices.
 The factoring company then quickly advances the working capital you need against your unpaid accounts receivable.
 With Security Business Capital, for example, you can often receive your cash within the same day.
 With invoice factoring, your business has the ongoing working capital needed to reinvest in order to save money or make money.

-The factoring fee involved simply covers the collection risk for the factoring company; this fee is based on the size of the invoice, your credit rating and how long the invoice is expected to remain unpaid (typically within 30-to-90 days).
+The factoring fee involved simply covers the collection risk for the factoring company; this fee is based on the size of the invoice, your credit rating and how long the invoice is expected to remain unpaid, which is typically within 30-to-90 days.
 Because factoring involves giving you cash that your business has already earned, the working capital you receive provides you with the flexibility you need, without the added burden of debt and risks.
 This makes it a much better long-term solution for the small business.

 Which Alternative Involves Lower Risk?

-In most cases, invoice factoring involves much lower risk than merchant cash advances.
+In most cases, invoice factoring involves a much lower risk than merchant cash advances.
 Why?
 A merchant cash advance provider will charge you based on your “projected” sales.
 An invoice factoring company, on the other hand, purchases your existing invoices.
-Because merchant cash advances are based solely on prediction – rather than a fixed dollar amount – your business could end up paying massive payments and higher costs.
+Because merchant cash advances are based solely on prediction, rather than a fixed dollar amount, your business could end up paying massive payments and higher costs.
 To make matters worse, cash advance payments can extend beyond your business’ revenue generation, yet you still owe week after week.
 Overall, invoice factoring simply involves lower risk than a merchant cash advance.